 A Cash ISA vs Stocks and Shares ISA study conducted by Moneyfarm concluded that the annual return on bank accounts and Cash ISAs was 1.21% as opposed to 9.64% on Stocks and Shares ISAs.
 Bearing this in mind, the best ISA account for a baby has to be a Stocks and Shares JISA.

-Both types of Junior ISAs are tax-free savings accounts, and both allow the child or young person to access the money when they turn 18.
+While children’s ISA rates for a cash ISA and stocks and shares ISA differ, both types of Junior ISAs are tax-free savings accounts, and both allow the child or young person to access the money when they turn 18.

 But often, after a few years, when you see interest rates soaring and outstripping the potential returns, you might decide to take out a Junior Stocks and Shares ISA.
 That way, the child has both types of ISAs.
 Alternatively, you might decide on an ISA transfer, closing the Cash ISA down and moving the funds into an Investment ISA.

 There is no doubt that one of the best kids investment vehicles around is the Junior ISA.
 You just have to assess your attitude towards risk and choose – a Cash JISA or a Stocks and Shares JISA.